NYC bike path killer convicted, could face the death penalty

 His lawyers conceded to the jury that he rented a pickup truck near his New Jersey home, steered it onto the path along the Hudson River and mowed down bicyclists for blocks before crashing into a school bus near the World Trade Center.

-He emerged from his truck yelling “God is great,” in Arabic, with pellet and paintball guns in his hands before he was shot by a police officer who thought the guns were real firearms.
+He emerged from his truck yelling “God is great,” in Arabic, with pellet and paintball guns in his hands before he was shot by a police officer who thought they were real firearms.

 The vehicle attack killed a woman visiting from Belgium with her family, five friends from Argentina and two Americans.
 It left others with permanent injuries, including a woman who lost her legs.